 If your goal is game-changing budget proposals, then depth over breadth is the key.
-To emphasize depth, consider the following:
+To emphasize depth, consider the following.

-- The social problems that budgeting for equity is intended to address are often complex and took generations to develop into their current form.
+The social problems that budgeting for equity is intended to address are often complex and took generations to develop into their current forms.

 Attempting to solve these issues in a budget cycle is like trying to build an airplane while in flight.
-Simple, broad-based budget questionnaires become an attractive, but cursory, alternative.
+Simple, broadbased budget questionnaires become an attractive but cursory alternative.
 Instead, budgeting can be preceded by a dedicated planning cycle that makes time for deeper exploration of the problems budgeting for equity hopes to address.

-In the second half of this paper, we'll go deeper into the process for budget planning, including Turn the Curve planning. - Going broad often is mistaken for being comprehensive.
-A truly comprehensive review of a local government's spending is probably impossible and certainly isn't sustainable.
-A local government will be better off focusing its limited time and analytical capacity on a smaller number of areas, where it can do the most good with the resources available.
+Going broad is often mistaken for being comprehensive.
+A truly comprehensive review of a local government's spending is probably impossible and certainly isn't sustainable.1 A local government will be better off focusing its limited time and analytical capacity on a smaller number of areas, where it can do the most good with the resources available.
 This includes a smaller number of issues (like homelessness) and a smaller portion of budget proposals (like those that can make a material difference in homelessness).